 The introduction of technology in education is continuing to create great opportunities for students and teachers in the Franklin Local School District.
-The opportunities include a greater access to robust, digital curriculum, the opportunity for students to gain college credit through dual-enrollment, the availability of mobile devices in order to provide more meaningful learning, and expanding knowledge of social networking tools for learning and professional development.
+The opportunities include greater access to a robust, digital curriculum, the opportunity for students to gain college credit through dual-enrollment, the availability of mobile devices to provide more meaningful learning, and expanding knowledge of social networking tools for learning and professional development.

-The Franklin Local School District implemented a program that provides students in grades K-12 with direct one-to-one access to an educational technological device that supports and maximizes student learning.
+The Franklin Local School District implemented a program that provides students in grades K-12 with direct one-to-one access to an educational technology device that supports and maximizes student learning.

 Ensuring Safe Technology

-To further ensure student safety online, the Franklin Local School District educates students in regards to safety on the Internet, appropriate behavior while on online on social networking web sites and in chat rooms, and cyberbullying awareness and response.
+To further ensure student safety online, the Franklin Local School District educates students in regards to safety on the Internet, appropriate behavior while online on social networking websites and in chat rooms, and cyberbullying awareness and response.